rsksmart/RSKIPs/IPs/RSKIP144.md

 The new consensus mechanism allows to reject blocks that, when executed in parallel, can result in different outputs.

-For simplicity, three types of links between transactions are identified:
+For simplicity, three types of connections between transactions are identified:
-- The two transactions are from the same sender account
+- Both transactions are from the same sender account
-- The two transactions write the same storage key
+- Both transactions write the same storage key
 - One transaction reads a key that the other transaction writes

 Any pair of transactions with any of these characteristics are required to be in the same _parallel partition_ to avoid non-deterministic results, or one needs to be executed in the _sequential partition_